 When thinking about your integration – remember this: You don’t just turn it on.
 C-level people tend to think an integration is as easy as flipping a switch.
 But you actually do a good bit of planning beforehand.
 While it’s technically quite easy, it’s also technically hard because you have to think about and plan for a lot of different things.

 For the integration between Marketo and Salesforce to work best, you also need lead management in place and an agreed upon process for lead management between Marketing and Sales.
 After all, that’s what the Marketo/Salesforce integrated system is used for.

-So, let’s talk about your setup.
+So, let’s talk about your setup, beginning with:

 The first decision you have to make is how the Marketo and Salesforce databases are going to align.
 There are two possibilities:

 Both databases will have all of the same data.
 This is best practice and our recommendation.
 It eliminates the risk of duplication and ensures transparency in the funnel.
 It also allows you to use native program to campaign sync.

 This utilizes lead lifecycle or lead sync.
 With this sync, you only put sales-ready leads from the Marketo database into the Salesforce database so that Sales only sees leads they should be working.
 This sync option has the potential to create duplicates.

 Next, consider the impact of Salesforce setup in terms of profiles and hierarchy – in terms of what Marketo can interact with.
 Marketo should be set up with close to System Admin rights and at the highest level of your Salesforce role hierarchy to ensure that it can see everything in Salesforce.

 Marketo can only write to the lead, contact and campaign objects, but it can read from the account and the opportunity objects.
 Pay attention to the integration documentation from Marketo to ensure that your Marketo sync user is configured properly to eliminate risk of sync errors.

 Lead Assignment & Ownership